Matt Ryan Player Prop Bets for NFL Week 11 | Atlanta vs. New England 11/18/2021

 Matchup vs. New England

-- Ryan's 258.5 passing yards per game in two matchups against the Patriots are 6.0 more yards than his over/under in Thursday's game.
+- In two matchups against the Patriots, Ryan averaged 258.5 passing yards per game, 6.0 yards higher than his over/under for Thursday.

-- Ryan had a touchdown pass in both of those games against the Patriots, and threw multiple TD passes against them one time.
+- Ryan threw at least one touchdown pass in both of those contests against the Patriots, and threw multiple TD passes against them once.

 - Note: Ryan's stats vs. Patriots date back to 2016.